j4mesli/One-Piece-Jeopardy-/README.md

 ## Overview

 *One Piece Jeopardy!* is a jeopardy-style game based off of One Piece.
 Users will register onto the site to create an account, and then be able to access the game.
-The game itself is a inquisition of three topics:
+The game itself is an inquisition of three topics:
 * Arcs
 * Characters
 * Abilities (Haki, Devil Fruit, etc.)